AGENDA

 Trey Garcia, Director, Hall County Animal Services: The Rescue Shelter Relationships: Pull processes and relationship building

-Dawn Gibson, Planned Pethood: Navigating the Vet Shortage
+Planned Pethood Representative: Navigating the Vet Shortage

 Barbara Briugom, Fouder/Executive Director, The Rescue Ranch: How to Provide Low Cost Spay/Neuter Options in Rural Areas